content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/3-java-collections/5-java-map.md

 ## 1.1 HashMap

--   HashMap is like HashSet, it doesn’t maintain insertion order and doesn’t sort the elements in any order.
--   [Click here](https://beginnersbook.com/2013/12/hashmap-in-java-with-example/) to **learn HashMap in detail**.
+-   Java HashMap allows null key and null values.
+-   HashMap is not an ordered collection.
+-   You can iterate over HashMap entries through keys set but they are not guaranteed to be in the order of their addition to the HashMap.
+-   HashMap is almost similar to Hashtable except that it’s unsynchronized and allows null key and values.
+-   HashMap uses it’s inner class Node\<K,V\> for storing map entries.
+-   HashMap stores entries into multiple singly linked lists, called buckets or bins.
+-   Default number of bins is 16 and it’s always power of 2.
+-   HashMap uses hashCode() and equals() methods on keys for get and put operations.
+-   So HashMap key object should provide good implementation of these methods.
+-   This is the reason immutable classes are better suitable for keys, for example String and Interger.
+-   Java HashMap is not thread safe, for multithreaded environment you should use ConcurrentHashMap class or get synchronized map using Collections.synchronizedMap() method.

-# How HashMap works internally in Java?
+**How HashMap works internally in Java?**

 ## ![D:\\content-development-2022\\Revature-Next-Gen-Java-AWS-Angular-Extended-v3.1\\Core Java 8+\\3-java-collections\\media\\hashmap.png](media/hashmap.png)

-## Add Items
+## 1.1.1 Add Items

-The HashMap class has many useful methods.
+-   The HashMap class has many useful methods.
 For example, to add items to it, use the put() method:

 **Example**